 It is possible that you need to supplement your knowledge to an academic level.
 This may include additional requirements.
 This you get to hear after talking to the admissions board.

 After a fiat of the admissions you can finally register.
-For that you will receive from the Secretariat registration form.
-This form and the annexes must be in possession of the Secretariat before 01 July 2017.
+For that you will receive from the Secretariat a registration form.
+This form and the annexes must be in possession of the Secretariat before 01 July 2018.

 Content of the training